Jennings Peterson, MA, IMH-E

 Founder/Professor/Early Relational Health Practitioner

 With nearly 20 years of experience, Jenna combines her expertise in infant and early childhood mental health, developmental science, and relational health to provide practical, science-backed guidance that transforms the way adults support young children.
+She is on a mission to help parents and providers feel empowered in supporting their little ones social and emotional development.
+With the right tools and supports, she believes every parent can feel confident and competent and every child can feel seen and supported along their developmental journey.

 Jenna began her career and developed her passion for infant mental health in the neonatal intensive care unit working alongside premature infants and their families supporting healthy attachments and optimal child outcomes through the NIDCAP program (Neonatal Individualized Developmental Care and Assessment Program).
 This foundational training in the practical application of neurophysiology as it relates to stress, trauma and behavior became the lens through which she continued to support young children and their families for the next 15 years in early intervention, early learning, and developmental services through various roles in hospitals, clinics, homes and schools.